 Some parents worry about the safety of vaccines.
 But new vaccines are licensed and recommended only after being thoroughly studied.
 Safety monitoring continues even after a vaccine has been approved — so researchers make sure that only safe vaccines stay on the market.

-If the cost of vaccines are a concern, talk to your doctor.
-The U.S. government's Vaccines for Children (VFC) program makes it possible for many children to get vaccines even if their families can't pay.
+The U.S. government's Vaccines for Children (VFC) program can help many kids get vaccines even if their families can't pay.
 Kids can also get inexpensive or free vaccines through local public health clinics or community health centers.

-If you have questions or concerns about which vaccines your son needs, talk to your doctor.
+If you have questions about which vaccines your kids need, or if cost is a concern, talk to their doctor.